ibm-cloud-docs/watsonxdata/prov_spk_lite.md

 {:pre: .pre}
 {:video: .video}

-# Provisioning a serverless Spark engine
+# Provisioning a serverless Spark engine for Lite plan
 {: #serv_spl_engine}

+The Lite plan instance is limited to a maximum of one Presto engine, one Spark engine (small size, single node) or Milvus service with starter size (1.25 RUs per hour) or all three.
+You must delete the existing one to add a new one from **Infrastructure manager > Add components**.

 {{site.data.keyword.lakehouse_full}} allows you to add a serverless Spark engines.
 You can either provision a native serverless Spark engine or register an external Spark engine.
 Native serverless Spark engine is a compute engine that resides within IBM® watsonx.data.
 External Spark engines are engines that exist in a different environment from where watsonx.data is available.
 {: shortdesc}